Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The left and right metrics on space-like slices of good spacetimes

 The same argument can be used to prove the second part of the lemma.
 Let $\gamma_1$ be a closed curve on $S_1$ which does not intersect the singular set of $M$, and let $\gamma_2$ be a closed curve on $S_2$ which is isotopic to $\gamma_1$ in the regular set of $M$.
 The holonomy of $M$ on $\gamma_1$, $\hol(\gamma_1)$, is equal to the holonomy of $M$ on $\gamma_2$, $\hol(\gamma_2)$.
 But $\hol=(\hol_l,\hol_r)$ by Lemma \ref{lm:rho}, and $\hol_l,\hol_r$ are the holonomy representations of the left and right hyperbolic metrics on $S_1$ and on $S_2$ by Lemma \ref{lm:rho}.
 Therefore, $(S_1,\mu_l)$ has the same holonomy of $(S_2,\mu_l)$, and $(S_1,\mu_r)$ has the same holonomy as $(S_2,\mu_r)$.
 The result therefore follows by Lemma \ref{lm:holonomy}. \end{proof}

 Note that a weaker version of this proposition is proved as \cite[Lemma 5.16]{minsurf} by a different argument.
 The notations $\mu_l,\mu_r$ used here are the same as in \cite{cone}, while the same metrics appeared in \cite{minsurf} under the notations $I^*_\pm$.
 Those metrics already appeared, although implicitly only, in Mess' paper \cite{mess}.
-There one considers globally hyperbolic AdS manifolds, which are the quotient of a maximal convex subset $\Omega$ of $AdS_3$ by a surface group $\Gamma$ acting by isometries on $\Omega$.
-The identification of $\isomz$ with $PSL(2,\R)\times PSL(2,\R)$ then determines two representations of $\Gamma$ in $PSL(2,\R)$, and it is proved in \cite{mess} that those representations have maximal Euler number, so that they define hyperbolic metrics.
+As we have mentioned in \fb{Section} \ref{sub:GH-AdS}, \jms{this} paper considers globally hyperbolic AdS manifolds, which are the quotient of a maximal convex subset $\Omega$ of $AdS_3$ by a surface group $\Gamma$ acting by isometries on $\Omega$.
+The identification of \fb{$SO_0(2,2)$} with $PSL(2,\R)\times PSL(2,\R)$ then determines two representations of $\Gamma$ in $PSL(2,\R)$ with maximal Euler number, so that they define hyperbolic metrics.
 It is proved in \cite{minsurf} that those two hyperbolic metrics correspond precisely to the left and right metrics considered here.

 \begin{remark} In general the isometries $\phi_l:(S,\mu_l)\rightarrow(S',\mu'_l)$ and $\phi_r:(S,\mu_r)\rightarrow (S',\mu'_r)$ are different.
 This implies that the pair $(\mu_l,\mu_r)$ is not uniquely determined up to isotopy (acting on both the factors). \end{remark}